z0ccc/comet/readme.md

 <a href="https://chrome.google.com/webstore/detail/upvote-anywhere/amlfbbehleledmbphnielafhieceggal"><img src="https://raw.githubusercontent.com/z0ccc/Upvote-Anywhere/master/promo/chrome.png" alt="Get Upvote for Chromium"></a>
 <a href="https://addons.mozilla.org/en-CA/firefox/addon/upvote-anywhere/"><img src="https://raw.githubusercontent.com/z0ccc/Upvote-Anywhere/master/promo/firefox.png" alt="Get Upvote Anywhere for Firefox"></a>

-Note: This extension was previously named 'Reddit Wherever' but has been renamed due to trademark infringement.

 View the Reddit comments of any YouTube video or web page.

 By default YouTube comments will be replaced with the relevant Reddit comments.
 YouTube comments can still be viewed by clicking the YouTube icon located at the top right of the comments section.